 We were incorporated under the laws of the State of Delaware in May 2010.
-Our predecessor entity OptiNose AS was formed under the laws of Norway in September 2000.
-In 2010, OptiNose AS became our subsidiary as part of an internal reorganization.
 Our corporate office is located at 1020 Stony Hill Road, Suite 300, Yardley, PA 19067.
 Our telephone number is (267) 364-3500.
 We maintain an Internet website at www.optinose.com.
 The information contained on our website is not incorporated by reference into this Form 10-K.

-We make available free of charge under the "Investors-SEC Filings" section of our website all of our filings with the SEC, including our annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K, proxy statements and amendments to such documents, each of which is provided on our website as soon as reasonably practicable after we electronically file the information with the SEC.
+We make available free of charge under the "Investors-SEC Filings" section of our website all of our filings with the SEC, including our annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K, proxy statements and amendments to such documents, each of which is provided on our website as soon as reasonably practicable after we electronically file or furnish, as applicable, the information with the SEC.